-Written by Lisa and George in About.com, National Geographic Intelligent Traveler, Purple Clover, Whole Life Magazine, The Guardian, The Bill and Melinda Gates Foundation Impatient Optimists, and the Huffington Post.
+Written by Lisa in Wharton Business Magazine, USA Today, About.com, National Geographic Intelligent Traveler, Purple Clover, Whole Life Magazine, The Guardian, The Bill and Melinda Gates Foundation Impatient Optimists, and the Huffington Post.
 More articles: Touriosity, Travel Longer, The Myanmar Times, Jewish Journal, Johnny Jet, Los Angeles Mom Magazine, Dave’s Travel Corner, the PlanetD, Technorati.com, Westside Today, and Women’s Adventure Magazine.

 “Our Sabbatical Adventure” was published on Purple Clover in August 2013.

 “Five years ago, Apple’s App store opened, Kindle was brand-new, Skype was not yet a verb, and my then-boyfriend/now-husband George and I flew to Tahiti to start a one-year sabbatical adventure.
 I chose to leap for love and was unsure how a year on the road would play out.
 George and I met online and had an instant connection, in no small part due to a mutual passion for exotic travel.
 George said very early on in an email exchange, “We will at least be friends,” knowing that he had found a kindred spirit of wanderlust.”
 Read the full article.

 To kick off our year-long trek through Southeast Asia, my husband and I spent two months exploring the Indonesian island of Bali with no set itinerary.
 While in the town of Ubud, home of the Balinese royal family, we saw that the Puri Agung Ubud were building a bade (cremation tower) and an enormous twenty-foot papier-mâché bull for a cremation ceremony for Prince Tjokorda Putra Dharma Yudha, so we decided to attend.